Robz8/GridLauncher/README.md

 To compile, you'll need DevkitARM, zlib, 3DS portlibss and libpng.

-More developement will be on [Mario Making Mods](http://mariomods.net/thread/120-gridlauncher-2-0#post1047)
+More developement will be on [Mario Making Mods](http://mariomods.net/thread/120-gridlauncher-2-0#post1047) but there will still be some updates on [GBATemp](https://gbatemp.net/threads/gridlauncher-2-0.474881/)